Bluenochian/Nightrun/README.md

 ## 🔥 Thermal and long-run protection

-Nightrun includes multiple “do not cook my PC all night” systems.
+Nightrun includes multiple "do not cook my PC all night" systems.

 ### GPU temperature pause